kehman18/alx-system_engineering-devops/0x00-shell_basics/README.md

-copying all files in the directory with extension .html
+picking files that start with capital letters